mediotti/Labl/README.md

-# Labl
+# Labl 🏷️ - No more food allergies!
-Mobile app to identify ingredients in industrialized products and warn about possible food allergies